-This article reviews The Boeing Company, outlining its revenue sources and summarising its quarterly performance.
-Additionally, it provides both technical and fundamental analysis of BA, which forms the basis of the Boeing stock forecast for the 2026 calendar year.
+This article reviews The Boeing Company, outlines its main sources of revenue, and summarises its quarterly results.
+It also provides fundamental and technical analysis of BA, forming the basis for the forecast for Boeing shares for the 2026 calendar year.

 The Boeing Company is one of the world’s largest aerospace and defence firms.
 It was founded on 15 July 1916 by William Boeing in Seattle, Washington.
 The company is engaged in designing, manufacturing, and selling commercial aircraft, military equipment, satellites, missile systems, and space technology.
 Additionally, Boeing offers both support services and financial solutions.